RDFLib/timefuncs/README.md

 The time function used here, `tfun:isBefore`, is called as a filter function to return `true` when the first given object, here `?x` is _before_ the second given object, `?y`.

-This example uses a pretty open-ended graph pattern match (`?x ?p ?)
+This example uses a pretty open-ended graph pattern match (`?x ?p ?y).

+### Working with Reasoning / Inferencing
+These functions don't assume that any reasoning has been carried out on data and will correctly interpret `time:before` / `time:after` and similar inverses, transitive relations (chains of properties) and so on.
+But there are limits: you will always be able to invent highly complex relations between `time:TemporalEntity` instances that these functions won't correctly work with.

+To work with highly complex data, try reasoning over your data first with OWL TIME's axioms before running these functions.
+To do this, you need a tool that can calculate OWL "RL" inferences, such as [rdflib's OWL-RL](https://github.com/RDFLib/OWL-RL).
+Many triplestores have OWL-RL reasoning capability built-in or as add ons.

 ## Functions
 Functions in this package are implemented as SPARQL extension functions with the namespace `https://w3id.org/timefuncs/`, e.g. `isBefore()`'s full IRI is `https://w3id.org/timefuncs/isBefore`.